 Let’s admit it!
 Adobe Flash is dying.
 Long ago Steve Jobs stopped the usage of Flash in Apple devices.
 But, as the users of Apple devices around the globe were comparatively low, this decision did not impact everyone.
-But, ever since Google announced that it would block flash in its browsers, the impact has been huge.
+But, ever since Google announced that it would block Flash in its browsers, the impact has been huge and there’s a need to convert Flash to HTML5.
 Also, most of the Android devices too do not support Flash.

 1. Bring All the Source Files of Flash-Based Courses Together

 Getting all these files together will avoid confusion and hassle during conversion and give you an overview of the work that lies ahead.
 Getting the source files together lets you to prioritize the courses, thereby, helping you draw a detailed schedule, to streamline your work.

 2. Extract the Media from the Existing Source Files

 Once you have gathered all the source files, extract all the media files and content from the source files.
 You might need to update these elements before you put them into the HTML5 course.
 If you want the courses to be converted as they are, without modifications of any kind, you can directly give the courses to the developers who will extract the content themselves and put them into the HTML5 course.